 - 1. Analyze a work of literature as a reflection of its cultural and historical context. - 2.
 Identify major themes in a work of literature and explore their implications. - 3.
 Analyze structure; explain how form contributes to meaning. - 4.
 Evaluate the artistic merits of literary works and the artistic achievements of writers. - 5.
 Use literary evidence to support interpretation and analysis of literary works. - 6.
 Produce clear and effective written responses to literature. - 7.
 Describe the significance of the literature of a selected historical period. - 8.
-Evaluate the works of some major world literature authors from 1600 to the present. - 9.
 Write papers on different literary periods in world literature from 1600 to the present.